j-crosson/cordova-plugin-split-view-demo/README.md

 There is now an option to make the split view a root view but this does not apply to the classic split view.
 To run the demo that simulates a root split view in classic split view, rename “indexRoot.html” to “index.html”.
 In "index.js", un-comment one of the lines indicated in the “root demo” comment.

+## New in 2.1
+* Navigation Bar buttons and context menus.
+* Additional Tab-Bar options, updated interface

+The Two Column option demos System-Item buttons in the primary view and buttons with context menu in the secondary view.
+The Tab Bar System-Item option can be demoed by switching out commented-out code in index.js.

 ### Compact Tab
 **Regular size**